RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 **Interconnect**:

-  Each node is connected to Ethernet and Infiniband  networks.
+  Each node is connected to Ethernet and InfiniBand  networks.
 See :ref:`networking` for details.